30 Surprising Things That Affect Whether You May Get Cancer

 "Partners of uncircumcised men have a higher risk of cervical cancer," says Horowitz.
 Why?
 According to a 2017 review of studies published in the Lancet, researchers found that circumcised men were less likely to contract HPV (human papillomavirus), which causes most cases of cervical cancer.

-The Remedy Rx: HPV is so common that most adults contract it by their early 20s.
+The Rx: HPV is so common that most adults contract it by their early 20s.
 But some forms can cause cancer, so it's important to talk with your doctor about your risk factors and regular testing.

 The Epstein-Barr Virus